Calestial2/Txtmax/README.md

 - **openai:** **Integration with OpenAI** prompts for a filename, including its extension.
 It then prompts for Pasting OpenAI API key, it prompts for the OpenAI model name.
 Based on the provided inputs, it generates an python code of using OpenAI API Key and executes that Python code.
 - **size:** Retrieve File Size, This prompts the user for a filename, including its extension, and then displays the file size.
 - **benchmark:** Shows Execution time and CPU Usage and Additional things like System CPU Time and Total CPU Time and Max Memory usage and Page Faults and Context Switches
 - **markdown:** Create Markdown files that prompt for a filename.
 You can write Markdown codes as easily as writing plain text.
 Additionally, you can use text formatting with simple commands.
 For example, typing `:bold hello` will highlight the text in bold, typing `:italic hello` will highlight the text in italics, and typing `:bold + italic hello` will highlight the text in bold italics.
 Furthermore, typing `:underlined hello` will underline the text, and typing `:strike through hello` will strike through the text.
 To save the file locally, use the `:wq` command to exit and save
+- **format:** Format your code using `clang-format` or `black`.
+The process will prompt you to choose either "clang-format" or "black."
+Once you make a selection, for example, "clang-format," it will request the filename, including its extension, and then proceed to format the code.
 - **exit:** Exit the Txtmax editor.

 ## Automation